-If you don’t happen to spend all of your free time obsessing over logistic regressions, gradient descents, and big data, but still want to know what machine learning is and why everyone’s going crazy over it, then this guide is for you.
-Read on to find out what all the hype is about and why machine learning is one of the coolest things to get into right now.
+If you don’t happen to spend all of your free time obsessing over logistic regressions, gradient descents, and big data, but still want to know what machine learning is and why it’s such a big deal, then this guide is for you.
+Read on to find out what all the hype is about and why machine learning is one of the most exciting things to get into right now.

 What is machine learning?

-Machine learning is a sub-field of artificial intelligence and uses algorithms to make computers learn from data without being explicitly programmed to do so.
+Machine learning is a sub-field of artificial intelligence that uses algorithms to make computers learn from data, without being explicitly programmed to do so.
 These algorithms use statistics to find patterns in massive amounts of data and in doing so, the algorithms are able to change and improve themselves, eventually without human input.

-Generally, this data takes the form of observations of real-world interactions, such as website clicks, online transactions, or search queries.
+Generally, this data takes the form of observations of real-world interactions, such as words, pictures, clicks, online transactions, or search queries.
 Basically, if it can be stored digitally then it can be fed into a machine learning algorithm.

-With data in hand, we can get down to the serious business of making the machine accurately tell us whether the images below are of a) a cuddly feline friend or b) the thing you grab from the freezer after a hard day at work:
+For instance, we can teach a machine to accurately tell us whether the images below are of a) a cuddly feline or b) the thing you grab from the freezer after a tough day at work:

-FYI – this technology isn’t just limited to kittens vs ice cream though.
-Computers are now learning to tell the difference between labradoodles and fried chicken, chihuahuas and muffins, and pugs and loaves.
+Indeed, people are training computers to tell the difference between labradoodles and fried chicken, chihuahuas and muffins, and pugs and loaves.

 Machine learning: the basics

 A supervised learning algorithm takes a known set of data (input) and known response (output) and then trains a model to generate a prediction on a new set of data.
-Supervised learning should be used when you have known data that you are trying to predict.
+Supervised learning should be used when you have known data that you’re trying to predict.

 Types of supervised learning